 8.1.
-Decision-making process
+Principles

-In forming its Remuneration Policy, the Board of Directors takes into account the size, nature, scale and complexity of the Company's business and operations.
+In forming its Remuneration Policy, the Company takes into account the size, nature, scale and complexity of the its business and operations.
 When establishing and applying the Remuneration Policy, inclusive of salaries and discretionary pension benefits, for categories of staff including senior management, risk takers, staff engaged in control functions and any other employee receiving total remuneration, whose professional activities have a material impact on the Company's risk profile, the Company applies the following principles: